EmmaTheMartian/ciln/readme.md

 > Pronounced like "kiln"

-Ciln is a build system written in and for C.
+Ciln is a single-header build system written in and for C.

 ## Installation